 Chicago – April

 I grew up in Chicago, and even though I have been away longer than I lived there, it will always feel like home.
-Love going back whenever I can.
+Love going back whenever I can and visiting all my favorite sights.

 The sculpture nicknamed “The Bean” in Millennium Park has become an unofficial symbol for Chicago.
 Not sure why when there is so much other interesting art and architecture in the Windy City.